BenSlabbert/twitter-feed/README.md

 4.) `tweets.txt`

-the tweeter and the tweet message must be split by 2 charaters:
+the tweeter and the tweet message must be split by 2 characters:

 `> `